mgood7123/QParse/README.md

 //
 //         // syscalls can also be typedef'd
 //         //
-//         // a typedef is like a mapping that maps the input of syscall A to the input of syscall B
+//         // a typedef is like a mapping that maps the input of syscall_to to the input of syscall_from
 //
 //         // can map to any syscall that can accept specified argument types
 //         //   eg, struct IO arg -> int, int*